-The process of continual monitoring of student learning provides opportunities for teachers and students to evaluate, improve and plan for further learning.
+The process of continual monitoring of student learning provides opportunities for teachers and students to reflect, review and reset for further learning.

 The process of assessing student learning provides opportunities for teachers and students to evaluate, improve and plan for further learning.
 Assessment is undertaken for the purpose of: